pupil-labs/pupil-docs/src/core/best-practices.md

 ## Fixation Filter Thresholds

-Choosing appropriate thresholds depends on the nature of the viewing task.
-It is worth noting that there is no 'gold standard' approach to choosing which thresholds to use.
+Choosing appropriate thresholds for the [dispersion-based fixation filter](terminology/#fixations) depends on the nature of the viewing task.
+It is worth noting that there is no 'gold standard' approach.
 Often a decision is reached based on previous literature and/or professional judgment following inspection of gaze data and classified fixations.
 As an example, we refer the reader to [this paper](https://link.springer.com/content/pdf/10.3758%2FAPP.71.4.881.pdf) which provides a quantitative analysis of dispersion thresholds for chess players.